Ahmedabbas75/Telco-customer-churn/README.md

  - ### 2.3 Bivariate Questions between Categorical columns
    - What is Relationship between `each categorical` column and `Churn` column?

-- ### 2.4 Bivariate Questions between Numerical columns
+- ### 2.4 Bivariate Questions between Categorical and Numerical columns
   -  What is Relationship between `each Numerical` column and `Churn` column?
 _______________________________________________________________________________________
 ## 3- Conclusion